mtitajev/building-ai-mancala-project/README.md

 # building-ai-mancala-project
 AI mancala project for building ai course.
-View read.me file.
+View read.me file and python code file.
+In order to compile, you can use for example Thonny program.

 <!-- This is the markdown template for the final project of the Building AI course,